xxvader/Windows-Update-Disabler----wUD/README.txt

 Turn Windows Update services back on.
 Remove all registry entries added by wUD.

+░░░░0.8>0.9
+-visual status
+-minimze

-░░░░have more ideas or information on methods to disable Windows Update? give me DM message via Twitter.com/kleskObelisk ATTN:v ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░ ░░░░░░█░░░░░░░░░░█░░░█░░░░██┼┼┼┼░░░░no fate but what we make░░░░░░░ ░░░░░░░██┼░░░░░░░█┼░░██┼░░██████┼┼░░░░░░░███░░██░░░░░░░░░░░░░░░░░░░
+░░░░have more ideas or information on methods to disable Windows Update?
+Twitter.com/kleskObelisk ATTN:v ░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░ ░░░░░░█░░░░░░░░░░█░░░█░░░░██┼┼┼┼░░░░no fate but what we make░░░░░░░ ░░░░░░░██┼░░░░░░░█┼░░██┼░░██████┼┼░░░░░░░███░░██░░░░░░░░░░░░░░░░░░░